DopamineDriven/NodeCommandLineInterface/README.md

 As a director/manager I want to be able to generate a uniform roster showcasing my team for clients.
 This roster should be responsive.
 A command line interface allows a manager to "plug n chug" by simply inputing values corresponding to their team.
 This program has no cap on team size.
 A card is generated for each team member.

+# Validation

+This program uses regular expressions for the purpose of validation.
+This controls which user input is accepted and which isn't for each variable.
+For example, all IDs must be a string of non-negative integers whereas all email addresses must be username@client.domain

+# Portfolio

+This project was added to my portfolio: https://dopaminedriven.github.io/portfolio/portfolio.html

 ## npm packages required
 - jest